 Learners in their final year of primary school (Year 6) attend the school to sample lessons in a variety of subjects, along with a tour of the school.
 An open evening, to which parents and learners are invited, is held in the Autumn Term and there is also a meeting for the parents of new intake learners in July.
-Parents are welcome to visit the school at any other time and should make arrangements with Mrs P Brimble (Pastoral Support Officer) or Mr Morgan (Assistant Headteacher) or the appropriate Head of Key Stage.
+Parents are welcome to visit the school at any other time and should make arrangements with Mrs P Brimble (Pastoral Support Officer) or Mr Thomas (Assistant Headteacher) or the appropriate Head of Key Stage.

-ADMISSIONS INFORMATION - YEAR 7 - SEPTEMB ER 2016 Number of places available (standard number) - 212 Number of: catchment places offered out of catchment places offered - 110 29 Total admitted to Year 7 - 139
+ADMISSIONS INFORMATION - YEAR 7 - SEPTI EMBER 2017 Number of places available (standard number ·) - 212 Number of: - - 105 18 Total admitted to Year 7 - 123